The Best Five-Star Beach Resorts in French Polynesia and Bora Bora

 Author’s Insight

 After a decade of navigating the South Pacific, I’ve learned that the most expensive room isn't always the best.
 I once stayed in a "modest" beach villa at Le Taha'a that provided more peace and a better swim-off-the-beach experience than a $4,000-a-night overwater suite in a high-traffic area.
-My secret tip: always email the resort's "Chef de Réception" two weeks prior to arrival to inquire about the current coral bleaching status near specific pontoons.
+My secret tip: always email the resort's "Chef de Réception" two weeks prior to arrival to inquire about the current coral bleaching status near specific pondering.
 It ensures you get a villa next to a healthy, vibrant reef section rather than a sandy dead zone.

 A successful journey to French Polynesia hinges on balancing the iconic overwater experience with logistical intelligence.
 Prioritize properties like the Four Seasons for views, The Brando for absolute seclusion, or the Thalasso for wellness, but always account for villa orientation and local seasonal shifts.
 By avoiding the common pitfalls of over-packing and poor site selection, you ensure that your investment yields the transformative, "Mana"-filled experience these islands are famous for.
 Book your transfers early, respect the reef, and choose your motu wisely.